-6.1.4 Preservice teacher's participation in general school activities
+Preservice teacher's participation in general school activities

-Preservice teachers are expected to assist with playground supervision, sports supervision, and other work as requested by school-based personnel during professional experience/field experience.
-However, while involvement in a wide range of teaching situations is a valuable part of professional experience, preservice teachers cannot legally take sole charge of school students.
+You are expected to assist with playground supervision, sports supervision, and other work as requested by school-based personnel during both the supervised teaching professional experience and the internship.
+However, while your involvement in a wide range of teaching situations is a valuable part of your school experience, you cannot legally take sole charge of school students.